michcald/microcomm/protocol.md

-# MicroComm (microcomm) Protocol for Microcontrollers - Specification v3.0
+# MicroComm (microcomm) Protocol for Microcontrollers

 This document defines the **microcomm** protocol, a modular, hardware-agnostic communication stack specifically optimized for resource-constrained microcontrollers.
 It prioritizes memory efficiency (Zero-Copy), low latency, and support for both atomic transactions and continuous data streams on embedded hardware.